New York divorce coercion gang

 The New York divorce coercion gang was a Haredi Jewish group who kidnapped, and in some cases tortured, Jewish men in the New York metropolitan area to force them to grant their wives religious divorces (gittin).
 The Federal Bureau of Investigation (FBI) broke up the group after conducting a sting operation against the gang in October 2013.
 The sting resulted in the prosecution of four men, three of whom were convicted in late 2015.

 Background

-To receive a religious divorce, a Jewish woman needs her husband's consent in the form of a Jewish divorce document called get.
-Without this consent, any future offspring of the wife would be considered mamzerim (bastards/impure).
-If the circumstances truly warrant a divorce, and the husband is unwilling, a dayan (rabbinic judge) has the prerogative of instituting community shunning measures to "coerce him until he agrees", with physical force reserved only for the rarest of cases.